Is Autism on the Rise?

 Early intervention linked with ABA therapy is crucial.
 Today, the average age of first intervention is 4.7 years.
 ABA therapy has been one of the most commonly used approaches for Autism and other developmental disabilities since the 1960s.
 At BHA, we’re intervening earlier and making a tremendous difference.

-“Children with Autism thrive at BHA,” said Erin Wiercinski, BHA President.
+“Children with Autism thrive at BHA,” said Erin Wiercinski, BHA CEO.
 “Our services are in great demand.
 We continue to manage waiting lists by growing our services to meet the need.
 Whether that means closely monitoring trends, so we are always prepared with the professionals needed to meet the demand, or the new building we recently acquired to expand our programs and space.”

 At BHA, we provide a lifetime of hope and new opportunities for individuals and their families to grow, learn, and live.
 From early intervention and education to community living and transportation services, we have developed a reputation for providing an unparalleled continuum of care across the lifespan for individuals diagnosed with Autism.

 If your child has been diagnosed with Autism or ASD, please reach out to us for more information.
 Connect with BHA at [email protected].

 If you’d like to join the BHA team to help provide valuable services in our community and beyond, we offer very competitive salaries and unique benefits.
 Learn more.